Elections in Georgia (country): First multiparty elections

-As a result of the advice, "Round Table - Free Georgia" came to power.
+As a result of the advice, "Round Table – Free Georgia" came to power.
 Electoral commissions of political unions, public associations and organizations, labor collectives, secondary special and higher education institutions of citizens of the Republic of Georgia contributed to the elections.
 The rest of the rules of holding the parliamentary elections were determined by the law of the Republic of Georgia.

-First Presidential Elections
+First presidential elections

 On April 14, 1991, the presidential regime was introduced into Georgia.
-The Elections were deemed to be conducted in case of participation of the majority of total number of voters.
+The elections were deemed to be conducted in case of participation of the majority of total number of voters.
 Candidates who were supported by more than 50% of the total number of voters were deemed elected.
 Six candidates participated in these elections: